jclxx/xero-helloworld-php/README.md

     credentials expire 2018-10-26 22:39:17

 The program converts the validation code into an access token, which it stores (secretpubapp/SESSION).
-Then it continues and makes some API calls to get information about the Organisatino and the Contacts.
+Then it continues and makes some API calls to get information about the Organisation and the Contacts.

     connecting to xero public app
     consumer key/secret = E8...A1/F2...HA